ember-learn/guides-source/guides/release/tutorial/04-component-basics.md

   create tests/integration/components/jumbo-test.js
 ```

-Here, we used the generator to generate a _component test_.
+Here, we used the generator to generate a _component test_, also known as a _rendering test_.
 These are used to render and test a single component at a time.
 This is in contrast to the acceptance tests that we wrote earlier, which have to navigate and render entire pages worth of content.

 Let's replace the boilerplate code that was generated for us with our own test:

-Commit: Merge ember-learn/super-rentals-tutorial#58
-Fix various content bugs

----